open-sdg/open-sdg/docs/metadata-format.md

         graph_stacked_disaggregation: Age

-* `graph_annotations` - this can be used to add annotations to the graph, such as target lines to show the progress towards the 2030 goal for an indicator.
+* `graph_annotations` - this can be used to add line annotations to the graph, such as target lines to show the progress towards the 2030 goal for an indicator.
 Like `graph_titles` it can include multiple annotations, and limited to particular units or series.
 Each item can have the following settings:

     * `preset`: A "preset" is a pre-bundled set of configurations.
 The only available preset is `target_line`.
 For examples see [the javascript file containing presets](https://github.com/open-sdg/open-sdg/blob/master/_includes/components/charts/annotation_presets.js).
 Note that you can use a preset and also override any of that preset's individual settings.
     * `description`: Either a string or function returning a description of the annotation.
 This is necessary for accessibility, as the description is read by screenreaders.
 The description does not appear visually on the page.
     * `unit`: If specified, the annotation will only display when the user is looking at this unit of measurement.
     * `series`: If specified, the annotation will only display when the user is looking at this series.
-    * `type`: Can be "line" or "box".
-See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
     * `mode`: Can be "vertical" or "horizontal".
 See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
     * `borderColor`: The color of the line/box.
 See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
     * `borderDash`: The type of dashes for a line.
-See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
-    * `xMin`, `xMax`, `yMin`, and `yMax`: Used for box annoations, to control where the box appears.
-See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
-    * `backgroundColor`: Used for box annotations, to fill in the box with color.
 See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
     * `value`: Used for line annotations.
 The value at which to draw the line.
 See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
     * `endValue`: Used for line annotations.
 Optional value at which the line ends.
 See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
     * `label`: Additional settings for controlling the label: